SteveDunn/Vogen/docs/site/Writerside/topics/reference/EfCoreIntegrationHowTo.md

 {
 }

-// no converter needed because it's a struct of a support type [ValueObject] public partial struct Age
+// no converter needed because it's a struct of a supported type [ValueObject<int>] public partial struct Age
 {
 }